 We’re sure your first date was highly impressed with your Pez dispenser collection from around the world.
-Collections can be fun, but downsizing is a time to consider whether to abandon old hobbies (dare we say fetishes?).
+Collections can be fun, but downsizing is a time to consider whether to abandon old hobbies.
 If your collection is precious to you despite your lack of space at home, consider housing it in a storage unit.

 Get Brutal In The Kitchen

 Downsizing often means you’ll end up with a smaller kitchen.
 You likely have 10 million gadgets and small electrical appliances you haven’t used in months.
 Kitchens are notorious junk collectors.
 If you don’t use it, pitch it.